The High Stakes of Delivering Multi-Rater Feedback

 End With Agency

 No matter how challenging the feedback, the debrief should end with the leader feeling a sense of agency and forward momentum.
 Summarize the key themes, affirm the strengths, name the chosen development areas, and outline the next steps.
-The final words of the conversation should convey confidence in the leader's capacity to grow — because that confidence is warranted.
-The very act of seeking and receiving multi-rater feedback is itself an act of leadership courage.

 Making the Debrief the Beginning, Not the End

+A 360 feedback debrief done well is not a one-time event — it is the opening chapter of a development journey.
 Organizations that treat 360 assessments as isolated events — administering a tool, delivering a report, and moving on — rarely see meaningful behavior change.
 Those that embed the debrief within a broader ecosystem of coaching, development planning, and follow-up consistently report stronger leadership outcomes (Smither, London, & Reilly, 2005).

 Ready to bring evidence-based 360 feedback to your organization or coaching practice?
-Explore the Achieving Leader 360 (AL360) assessment or contact FactorFactory to discuss how multi-rater feedback can become a cornerstone of your leadership development strategy.
+Explore the Achieving Leader 360 (AL360) or contact FactorFactory to discuss how multi-rater feedback can become a cornerstone of your leadership development strategy.